 If you are traveling with someone, it may be that they will not be using all of the available space in their liquid bag (particularly if they are male) so you could put some of your additional toiletries that qualify as liquids in that too.

-Buy at airport
+Buy toiletries at the airport

 You will probably need to use them up and perhaps throw away some that are partially used though as you will be unable to take them through security for your return flight.